typesense/typesense-website/docs-site/content/guide/ranking-and-relevance.md

+---
+description: "How Typesense ranks results: text-match scoring (frequency, edit distance, proximity), query_by ordering and weights, field weighting, and tie-breakers."
+---

 # Ranking and Relevance

 Typesense ranks search results using a simple tie-breaking sorting algorithm that can rely on one or more of: